/**

 Think of BPE as compression that learns common patterns:

-For code, BPE learns things like:
+For code, BPE learns patterns like:

 The BPE Training Algorithm